Georges St-Pierre: Early fights and The Ultimate Fighter coach

 St-Pierre was then matched up against top contender Frank Trigg at UFC 54.
-St-Pierre controlled the fight and eventually sneaked in a rear-naked choke with less than a minute remaining in the first round.
+St-Pierre controlled the fight and won via rear-naked choke with less than a minute remaining in the first round.
 He then faced future lightweight champion Sean Sherk at UFC 56.
 Midway through the second round, St-Pierre became the second fighter to defeat Sherk and the first to finish him.
-During the post-fight interview, he famously went down on his knees with an impassioned plea to UFC management to give him another title shot.
+During the post-fight interview, he went down on his knees with an impassioned plea to UFC management to give him another title shot.

 At UFC 58, St-Pierre defeated former UFC welterweight champion B.J.
 Penn to become the No. 1 contender for the UFC welterweight title.
-St-Pierre won the match by split decision and was set for a rematch against then-champion Matt Hughes at UFC 63.
-St-Pierre was forced to withdraw from the match, however, due to a groin injury and was replaced by the man he defeated in March, B.J.
+St-Pierre won the match by split decision and was set for a rematch against then–champion Matt Hughes at UFC 63.
+St-Pierre was forced to withdraw from the match, however, due to a groin injury, and was replaced by the man he defeated in March, B.J.
 Penn.
-The UFC announced afterward that St-Pierre would have the opportunity to fight for the title when his condition was fully healed.
+The UFC announced afterwards that St-Pierre would have the opportunity to fight for the title when his condition was fully healed.

 St-Pierre was seen as a trainer on The Ultimate Fighter 4: The Comeback on Spike TV, which featured fighters who were previously seen in UFC events including Matt Serra, Shonie Carter, Pete Sell, Patrick Côté, and Travis Lutter.
 St-Pierre was seen vocally supporting fellow Canadian and training partner Patrick Côté during the season's airing.